The Progression of COPD

 COPD Stages

-COPD is divided into four stages, known as the GOLD grades, based on how much it impacts your breathing and the frequency of flare-ups.
+COPD is divided into four stages, based on how much it impacts your breathing and the frequency of flare-ups.

-1. Mild/GOLD Grade 1: FEV1 is greater than 80%.
+1. Mild/Stage 1: FEV1 is greater than 80%.
 You may feel out of breath during exercise and have a phlegmy cough, particularly in the morning.
 Many people do not realize they have COPD at this stage.

-2. Moderate/GOLD Grade 2: FEV1 is between 50-79%.
+2. Moderate/Stage 2: FEV1 is between 50-79%.
 Symptoms become more noticeable, including wheezing, shortness of breath, trouble sleeping, and fatigue.
 Mucus production increases, and medical attention is often sought.

-3. Severe/GOLD Grade 3: FEV1 is between 30-49%.
+3. Severe/Stage 3: FEV1 is between 30-49%.
 Flare-ups are common and may require serious intervention.
 Symptoms include increased phlegm, discoloration of phlegm, higher chances of lung infection, extreme fatigue, swelling in ankles/feet, and chest tightness.

-4. Very Severe/GOLD Grade 4: FEV1 is less than 30%.
+4. Very Severe/Stage 4: FEV1 is less than 30%.
 Almost any movement can cause shortness of breath; additional help may be required to maintain breath.

 Treatments for COPD